pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 # Harden Tanzu Application Platform

-This topic provides you with installation and configuration guidance for Tanzu Application Platform (commonly known as TAP) to meet the NIST 800-53 Security and Privacy Controls for Information Systems and Organizations.
+This topic provides you with installation and configuration guidance for Tanzu Application Platform (commonly known as TAP) to comply with the NIST 800-53 Security and Privacy Controls for Information Systems and Organizations.

 ## Objective